 How to Stop Ordering DoorDash (and Uber Eats, Grubhub, and Every Other Delivery App)

-You're not weak.
+This isn't a willpower problem.
 You're not lazy.
 And you're definitely not alone.

 Why You Can't "Just Stop"